 So how do you combat the chicken?
 Here are my top indications that your project has possibly been infected with an avian flu:

-3. In private conversations, cross team members challenge the validity of their own schedules 4.
-The team hopes to make up for lost time by adopting silver bullet tools or technology
+- The team hopes to make up for lost time by adopting silver bullet tools or technologies

-6. Smoke tests, quality of builds, and bug bounces do not match the published schedule and status reports
+- Failed smoke tests, quality of builds, and bug bounces do not match the published status reports

 The practice of Schedule Chicken may seem harmless and in some cases may even be encouraged because it promotes survivalist behavior, but in fact, if left unchecked it can have long term devastating psychological effects on the entire team and its ability to develop efficiently.